Morgan Lavell: Golf career

 Outside of curling, Lavell started her golf career as an intern at the 2009 Canadian Women's Open.
 The following year, she joined the Professional Golfers' Association of Canada as the administrator of education in 2010.
 She was promoted to managing director in 2013 and resigned from her executive position in 2016.

 Personal life

 During her childhood, Lavell began playing curling when she was nine years old and added golf as a young adult.
 For her post-secondary education, Lavell went to the University of Guelph for a Bachelor of Arts in human sciences and a sports marketing postgraduate certificate from George Brown College.
 As of 2020, Lavell is a self-employed online learning consultant.
 On April 20, 2020, Lavell was diagnosed with Stage 3 breast cancer.

 Lavell is married to Ryan Lavell.
-As of 2020, they reside in Cambridge, Ontario.
+As of 2020, she and her family reside in Cambridge, Ontario.
 Lavell gave birth to a son, Max, in June 2020.